 Students with disabilities, including students with blindness and visual impairments (BVI), enjoy studying science as much as their non-disabled classmates.
 They are excited about investigating living organisms, our incredible world, and imagining molecules interacting in a beaker.
 Historically, parents, administrators, and instructors were apprehensive about the prospect of students with disabilities working with open flames, caustic chemicals, or microorganisms, and dissuaded many students with disabilities from taking science courses.
 Today, we know that students with disabilities both can and do successfully complete laboratory science courses.
 Their success is possible in part because of the specific accommodations provided, accommodations enabling them to both safely and actively participate in the laboratory activities.
 And their success is not limited to completing a single science course to satisfy a general education requirement.
 Students with disabilities are earning undergraduate and graduate degrees in science.
 See the Successes page for links to articles about the success of individuals with disabilities in STEM.

 While general accommodations, such as extended time on tests, subtitles, special lighting, and Braille textbooks, are provided for students with disabilities, students with BVI and other disabilities often encounter obstacles participating in the laboratory activities of science courses.
 Specific accommodations, such as audible equipment, projections of microscopic images, and Braille-labeled models and equipment, are necessary for students with disabilities to safely and independently participate in laboratory activities.
 My 2016 Study evaluated the effectiveness of the specific accommodations provided for students with BVI in the college biology laboratory.
+Results indicated that while students with visual impairment were successfully completing college lab science courses, there were several activities in which they were unable to actively participate.
 The National Federation of the Blind asked me to write an article summarizing that research for a special STEM edition of their publication, Future Reflections.
 That article is available at Science Is For Everyone.

 Though my interests initially focused on students with BVI in the biology laboratory, I have expanded my research to include students with disabilities in all of the sciences.
 One purpose of this website is to serve as a repository for methods and suggestions about specific accommodations that have been found useful in supporting students with disabilities in science laboratory activities (Specific Accommodations).
 Please share specific accommodations you have received or offered so that others can benefit from your experiences.
 Your input would be greatly appreciated.